Software Guide2 min read

 Data Visualizations

-2D Density Heatmap representations of Mouse Position
+2D Density Heatmap Representations of Mouse Position

 Spatial heatmap of mouse position across all frames